LannWei/STAR/README.md

 # This code is the implementation of STAR
 [Synergistic Patch Pruning for ViT: Unifying Intra- \& Inter-Layer Patch Importance]

-Author: Yuyao Zhang, Lan Wei, and Nikolaos M. Freris
+Authors: Yuyao Zhang, Lan Wei, and Nikolaos M. Freris

 ## Usage